 Oral appliance efficacy is defined as the percentage reduction in apnea-hypopnea index with treatment compared to baseline (transformed, see Methods).
 The Table describes final results (12/20 terms) after backward stepwise elimination (P-to-remove=0.157) which began with five traits, their squares and all interaction terms.
+Note that 10/20 terms were significant with p<0.05, 9/20 with P<0.01.
 Traits were mean-subtracted before terms were generated and applied to the model (see below).
 Beta Std. describes the number of SDs of change in treatment efficacy per SD increase in each term (1.3 SD is needed to move a typical non-responder to a typical responder).
 Mean values of the endotypic traits before mean substraction: VPASSIVE = 79.0±20.8, Loop gain = 0.43±0.11, Compensation = -9.5+27.0%, Arousal threshold = 141.8±26.0%, Response to Arousal = 36.3±22.6%.
-A regression model cutoff of 62% (predicted reduction in AHI, untransformed) was used to define predicted responders and predicted non-responders (maximized sensitivity plus specificity).
+A regression model cutoff of 60% (predicted reduction in AHI, untransformed) was used to define predicted responders and predicted non-responders (maximized sensitivity plus specificity).
 SEM = standard error of the mean.
 Overall R2=0.30, adjusted R2=0.19, p=0.003.

 Figures and Figure Legends

+Figure 1.
+Key slices of the 5-trait multivariable model (Table 2) illustrating how combinations of traits may influence oral appliance efficacy.
+Each slice illustrates the 2-trait “cross-section” of the full model drawn at the mean values of the remaining three traits.
+Dots represent “true” response observations of individual patients: red for non-responders (<50% reduction in AHI with treatment), orange and green for responders (50-70% reduction in AHI and >70% reduction in AHI respectively).
+Background regions represent “predicted” response subgroups (light-green for predicted responders and light-red for predicted non-responders).
+Top and left: A U-shaped relationship between collapsibility (Vpassive) and efficacy is evident.
+For example, in Top, the light-green shading indicating predicted responders are only seen in a mid range of “moderate” collapsibility, and at lower loop gain.
+Note that non-responders with high Vpassive (mild collapsibility) tend to have high loop gain, low arousal threshold, higher compensation (see dense regions of red dots).
+Top and right: A higher loop gain is associated with reduced treatment efficacy, particularly in milder collapsibility (high Vpassive), but also in the presence of a lower arousal threshold and higher compensation.
+Open gray circles on each plot represent individual patients whose values for the three remaining traits were too far from the mean to be fairly represented in the simplifed two-trait view (i.e. 2-trait prediction differed from the full model prediction).

+Figure 2.
+Based on combined endotype traits, predicted responders (black), compared with predicted non-responders (gray), exhibited a greater oral appliance efficacy indicated by a greater reduction in apnea-hypopnea index (untransformed) from baseline (A) and a lower residual apnea-hypopnea index on treatment (B).
+Error bars llustrate 95% confidence in the mean.
+Results are based on cross-validated analysis, whereby the endotypic subgroup allocation for each individual patient was based on a modified regression model using data from all other patients.
+Thus, group differences are not guaranteed by definition based on the regression model results in Table 2.